wesleyel/subconverter-rs/README.md

 # subconverter-rs
-A more powerful utility to convert between proxy subscription format, the original codes are transformed from the cpp version subconverter by Cursor!
+A more powerful utility to convert between proxy subscription format, the original codes are transformed from the cpp version subconverter!

 > Transform.
 Optimize.
 Simplify.
 A blazingly fast proxy subscription converter rewritten in Rust.